 in both % and actual speed for your bike can be calculated using the Gearing Commander tables.

-total drive train ratio or the overall ratio.
-Just multiply all the
+Overall power train ratio or the Overall ratio.

 As the rear tire is a major part of the total bike gearing, changing its size does effect this gearing and thus effect speed and torque at certain RPM's.
 This is easy to explain: the chain (or drive shaft) is rotating the rear wheel at a certain RPM.
 Now when it is a small wheel in diameter it will have a small circumference and when rotated it will cover only a small distance.
 A bigger wheel will cover a bigger distance when rotated equally fast.